daronphang/programming-resources/architectures/distributed-systems/communication/P2P/P2P.md

 ## Peer-to-peer (P2P) systems

-Peer-to-peer systems have many interesting technical aspects like **decentralized control, self-organization, adaptation and scalability**.
-Peer-to-peer systems can be characterized as distributed systems in which all nodes have identical capabilities and responsibilities and all communication is symmetric.
+P2P systems have many interesting technical aspects like **decentralized control, self-organization, adaptation and scalability**.
+P2P systems can be characterized as distributed systems in which all nodes have identical capabilities and responsibilities and all communication is symmetric.

+### Bounded number of hops

+Multi-hop routing increases variability in response times, thereby increasing the latency at higher percentiles.

+To reduce the additional latency introduced by multi-hop routing, some P2P systems employ O(1) routing where each peer maintains enough routing information locally so that it can route requests (to access a data item) to the appropriate peer within a constant number of hops.

 ## Structured

-In a structured peer-to-peer system, the nodes are organized in an overlay that adheres to a specific, deterministic topology: a ring, hypercube, a binary tree, a grid, etc. This topology is used to efficiently look up data.
-Characteristic for structured peer-to-peer systems, is that they are generally based on using a so-called **semantic-free index**.
+In a structured P2P system, the nodes are organized in an overlay that adheres to a specific, **deterministic topology**: a ring, hypercube, a binary tree, a grid, etc. These networks employ a globally consistent protocol to ensure that any node can efficiently route a search query to some peer that has the desired data.

+A characteristic for structured P2P systems is that they are generally based on using a so-called **semantic-free index**.
 This means that each data item that is to be maintained by the system, is uniquely associated with a key.

 Each node is assigned an identifier from the same set of all possible hash values, and each node is made responsible for storing data associated with a specific subset of keys.
 In essence, the system is thus seen to implement a **distributed hash table (DHT)**.

-Hence, the **topology** of a structured peer-to-peer system plays a crucial role.
+Hence, the **topology** of a structured P2P system plays a crucial role.
 Any node can be asked to look up a given key, which then boils down to efficiently routing that lookup request to the node responsible for storing the data associated with the given key.

 ```
 existing node = lookup(key)